alfonsof/aws-java-examples/awslambdas3copy/README.md

 ## Using the code

-* You can select the destination bucket name changing the value of `destinationBucketName` variable in the code.
+* You can select the destination bucket name changing the value of `DESTINATION_BUCKET` variable in the code.

 * Access the AWS console.

 * Create a S3 bucket for the source and another S3 bucket for the target.

-* Create an IAM Policy: Policy-VM-buckets:
+* Create an IAM Policy: ex. `Policy-VM-buckets`

   Content of the IAM policy: